 Allow continuous flow production when orders are not regular, i.e. in most cases.

 The literal translation of Hoshin Kanri (方針管理) is "management of the direction".
 It is a method of deploying corporate policy or strategy, or in a broader sense of deploying major changes such as transformation programs.
 It is the opposite, or rather a complement to continuous improvement.
-This method has its origins in a mixture of management by objectives (by P. Drucker), the teachings of W. Edwards Deming (notably known for the PDCA) and Joseph M. Juran in Japan where it was developed, notably by a subsidiary of Hewlett-Packard.
+It is often considered a Lean method though its origins are a mixture of management by objectives (by P. Drucker), the teachings of W. Edwards Deming (notably known for the PDCA) and those of Joseph M. Juran in Japan where it was developed, notably by a subsidiary of Hewlett-Packard.

 This method has three pillars: